 7. Stroll around in Schei District

-This is where the ethnic Romanian communities used to live in past centuries, and a nice place for an easy walk.
+This is where the ethnic Romanian communities lived in past centuries and a nice place for an easy walk.
 You can stop and visit Saint Nicolas Church, a typical Orthodox church and the first Romanian School.

 8. Take the cable car on Tampa Mountain

-It is one of the highlights of Brasov, not only for travelers but for the locals as well.
-The mountain represents the perfect background for this historical city.
+It is one of the highlights of Brasov, not only for travelers but also for the locals.
+The mountain represents the perfect background for this historic city.
 Take the cable car (located next to the Weavers’ Bastion) to get to the top, 360 m above the city.